devkit-labs/Notifier/README.md

 -  ✅ Automatically request notification permission
 -  ✅ Use default icons and settings
--  ✅ Fall back to alerts if notifications are blocked
+-  ✅ Fall back to audio beep if notifications are blocked/denied
 -  ✅ Only show notifications when user is on other tabs (by default)

 ## Quick Start